Guide to Phuket’s Most Ethical Elephant Sanctuary

 This money buys food and it pays the wages of expert staff members who look after our elephants.
 We are also always looking to expand the sanctuary, obtain more land, and rescue more elephants.

-No One Ever Rides the Elephants
+No One Ever Rides or Touches the Elephants

 It is our firm belief that the elephants in our care should be treated with dignity and respect.
 They are our responsibility and we take this responsibility very seriously.
-This is why we never ride our elephants or allow guests to ride them.

 Taking Care of the Environment